lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

     * Re-modified `SSDT-BATX-Air14IML.aml` to show battery remaining available time
     * Re-add `SSDT-UIAC.aml` (it may affect sleep?)
     * YogaSMC updated to 1.4.3, Synchronized update of `SSDT-ECRW.aml` .

-* 2021-02-11 14:22
-    * Remove clover intel Wifi configuration
-    * Change back to use `WhatEverGreen` to disable mx250 `disable-external-gpu`

-* 2021-02-10 12:00
-    * Fix OC KP while using `YogaSMC`.
-    * Add Theme and startup audio.

-> Still no sound after testing.

-* 2021-02-10 01:03
-    * Add `SSDT-NDGP_OFF-Air14IML.aml` to block the Nvdia graphics card
-    * Touchpad `SSDT-TPAD-Air14IML.aml` changed to GPIO mode, pin=`50`
-    * Fixed `SSDT-BATX-Air14IML.aml` to show battery remaining available time
-    * Update `voodooi2c` to version 2.6.4
-    * Remove `SSDT-XSPI.aml`, `SSDT-UIAC.aml`, `SMCSuperIO.kext`, `NoTouchID.kext` which are no longer needed
-    * Fix the problem that Clover can't boot BigSur (need to choose Preboot to boot bigSur)
-    * Minor changes to `install.command` and `uninstall.command` scripts of `ALCPlugFix`.

-* 2021-02-05 08:20
-    * Reduce itlwm size, no changes for DW1820A.

 * See [changelog-en.md](changelog-en.md) for the history of changes